5 from 2 votes

 • Inside of a large casserole dish that has a cover (or you can use foil), spoon a thin layer of sauce in the bottom of a large casserole dish.

 • Next add frozen crumbles and 1 cup of cheese and stir to combine.
-Add salt and pepper to taste.
+Add salt and pepper to taste if desired.
 Turn off the heat and add crumbles mixture into into shells and place stuffed shells into the casserole dish side by side.

 • When complete spread the remaining sauce over shells and sprinkle with remaining cheese